 Provides instruction and practice in the writing process, emphasizing development of fluency in writing and competence in structural and grammatical patterns of written English.
-Prerequisite: Placement recommendation for ESL 11 or completion of ESL 2.
+Prerequisite: placement recommendation for ESL 11.
 Lecture 6 hours per week.

 ESL 12 English as a Second Language: Composition II (6 cr.)